hapi-server/cdaweb-hapi-metadata/README.md

 ## Issues

-* Stop time is relative
-* SPASE records have variables that are not returned by request for data from the SPDF APIs that are backed by data provider-generated CDF files (CDAWeb and CDAS).
+* SPASE records have parameters that are not returned by request for data from the SPDF APIs that are backed by data provider-generated CDF files (CDAWeb and CDAS).
 The only way to access these variables is by reading the data provider-generated CDF files.
 It is not possible to determine which variables are available from the API vs. only from data provider-generated CDF files.
+Example where the primary time variable is virtual [THEMIS/A/EFI](https://hpde.io/NASA/NumericalData/THEMIS/A/EFI/PT3S.html).
+The SPASE record mentions "This parameter is virtual.
+It is calculated by calling the function COMP_THEMIS_EPOCH with the following input parameters: tha_efs_dot0_epoch0, tha_efs_dot0_time."
+Without mentioning where the "function" exists.
+This is the primary reason why SPASE records cannot be used to build HAPI metadata
+* Stop time is relative
 * Data Variable Descriptions
 * Data provider metadata is modified.
-For example, at At https://cdaweb.gsfc.nasa.gov/misc/NotesA.html under `AC_H5_SWI`, there is the sentence
+For example, at https://cdaweb.gsfc.nasa.gov/misc/NotesA.html under `AC_H5_SWI`, there is the sentence

   "The charge state distribution is the abundance of each charge state relative tothe total abundance for analyzed ions of the specified element."